Membership Services offers a variety of services for Individual Members and Group Members.

-To become a member is easy; just print off our Membership Application, fill it out and send it in!
+To become a member is easy; just complete the Membership Application, and click submit!

 Member Groups of OFCP are non-profit organizations who provide services to people with cerebral palsy and other physical disabilities in their communities.
 Services for Member Groups include: